-Resilient asset quality metrics, although some deterioration expected in the short-term and some concentrations elevate asset risk
+Resilient asset quality metrics, although some limited deterioration expected in the short-term and some concentrations risk

-Sparebanken Sor's problem loans, defined as stage 3, were at 1.1% of gross loans as of March 2020, slightly higher from 1% as of December 2019 and December 2018 (stage 3 loans increased to NOK1,186 million in March 2020 from NOK1,073 million in December 2019), which is comparable with other large Norwegian savings banks and the average of similarly-rated banks globally.
-The bank took several actions to improve its credit quality and limit future losses over the last six years (see Exhibit 3), while it also carried out a comprehensive review of its corporate portfolio.
-Despite the increased loan loss provisions recorded in Q1 2020 (NOK61 million), Sparebanken Sor's total provisioning coverage for problem loans reduced to 35.2% as of March 2020 (see Exhibit 4) from 46.3% in December 2018 and 63.7% in December 2017.
+Sparebanken Sor's problem loans, defined as stage 3 loans, were at 0.9% of gross loans as of September 2020, slightly lower than the 1% as of December 2019 (stage 3 loans decreased to NOK1,047 million in September 2020 from NOK1,073 million in December 2019), which is comparable with other large Norwegian savings banks and in line with the average of similarly-rated banks globally.
+The bank has taken a strategic decision to maintain a good credit quality and limit future losses reflected in a low and stable level of problem loans over the past five years (see Exhibit 3).
+Sparebanken Sor's loan loss provisions increased during 2020 and stood at NOK114 million as of September 2020, resulting in increase in total provisioning coverage for problem loans to around 44% as of September 2020 (see Exhibit 4).